planship/planship-docs/docs/integration/entitlements.md

 ### Receiving entitlements via a WebSocket connection

-When using a Planship JavaScript SDK (`@planship/fetch` or `@planship/axios`), you can also receive entitlements via a WebSocket connection every time they change.
+When using a Planship JavaScript SDK (`@planship/fetch` or `@planship/axios`) or Planship React SDK (`@planship/react`), you can also receive entitlements via a WebSocket connection every time they change.
 Simply pass your callback function to the `getEntitlements` call, and Planship will notify your client when it detects any change in entitlements for the customer.

 === "JavaScript"

     ``` js
     function onEntitlementsChange(entitlements) {
       // process an updated entitlements object here
     }

     const entitlements = await planship.getEntitlements(
       customer.id, // customer ID
       onEntitlementsChange, // entitlements changed callback
     )
     ```